swat-ds/reactor-rooom/index.md

 <div id="mission" markdown="1">
-  *The Reactor Room: An Immersive Chernobyl Exhibition* is a digital installation featuring the work of students in Professor José Vergara’s course Chernobyl: Nuclear Narratives and the Environment (Spring 2020) at Swarthmore College.
+  *The Reactor Room* is a digital installation featuring the work of students in Professor José Vergara’s course Chernobyl: Nuclear Narratives and the Environment (Spring 2020) at Swarthmore College.
 This interactive exhibition seeks to facilitate public engagement with the Chernobyl catastrophe and its associated mythology.
 </div>

 {% for c in page.include_categories %}